jmmounyemb/spring-openai/README.md

 ```shell
 http://localhost:8082/quote
 ```
-It will return 3 popular quotes from Jean-Paul Sartre
+It will return 3 (which is the default number of quotes) popular quotes from Jean-Paul Sartre (Default author if no one else is provided)

 ```shell
 http://localhost:8082/quote?author=Albert Einstein
 ```
-It will provide 3 (which is the default) popular quotes from Albert Ensitein
+It will provide 3 popular quotes from Albert Ensitein

 ```shell
 http://localhost:8082/quote?author=Albert Einstein&nbQuotes=5